112th Fighter Squadron: Ohio Air National Guard

-The wartime 112th Liaison Squadron was re-designated as the 112th Bombardment Squadron (Light), and was allotted to the Ohio Air National Guard, on 24 May 1946.
-It was organized at Cleveland Municipal Airport, Ohio and was extended federal recognition on 2 December 1946 the National Guard Bureau.
-The 112th Bombardment Squadron was bestowed the lineage, history, honors, and colors of the 112th Liaison Squadron and all predecessor units.
-The squadron was equipped 20 R-26B/C Invader reconnaissance aircraft, a C-47, and two T-6s for training.
+The 112th was redesignated the 112th Bombardment Squadron (Light), and was allotted to the National Guard on 24 May 1946.
+It was organized at Cleveland Municipal Airport, Ohio and was extended federal recognition on 2 December 1946.
+The 112th Bombardment Squadron was equipped with 20 R-26B/C Invader reconnaissance aircraft, a C-47, and two T-6s for training.

 The Invaders practiced night reconnaissance operations.
 Parts were no problem and many of the maintenance personnel were World War II veterans so readiness was quite high and the planes were often much better maintained than their USAF counterparts.
 In some ways, the postwar Air National Guard was almost like a flying country club and a pilot could often show up at the field, check out an aircraft and go flying.
 However, the unit also had regular military exercises that kept up proficiency and in gunnery and bombing contests they would often score at least as well or better than active-duty USAF units, given the fact that most ANG pilots were World War II combat veterans.

 Korean War activation

-Douglas RB-26C-40-DT Invader serial 44-35599 of the 112th Tactical Reconnaissance Squadron in a temporary wooden nose "hangar", January 1953.
-Notice the temporary Pierced Steel Planking used for the parking apron with the snow and ice.
+Squadron RB-26C Invader in a temporary wooden nose "hangar" (Note: Aircraft is Douglas RB-26C-40-DT Invader, serial 44-35599, January 1953.
+Notice the temporary pierced steel planking used for the parking apron with the snow and ice.)

 The 112th Bombardment Squadron was federalized due to the Korean War on 10 October 1950.
-It was re-designated as the 112th Tactical Reconnaissance Squadron and assigned to the federalized Alabama ANG 117th Tactical Reconnaissance Group.
-Moved to Lawson AFB, Georgia, the 117th TRG consisted of the Alabama ANG 160th Tactical Reconnaissance Squadron; South Carolina ANG 157th Tactical Reconnaissance Squadron, and the Ohio 112th Tactical Reconnaissance Squadron.
+It was redesignated the 112th Tactical Reconnaissance Squadron and assigned to the federalized Alabama ANG 117th Tactical Reconnaissance Group.
+Moved to Lawson Air Force Base, Georgia, the 117thconsisted of the Alabama ANG 160th Tactical Reconnaissance Squadron; South Carolina ANG 157th Tactical Reconnaissance Squadron, and the 112th.

-The 160th and 157th TRS were equipped with RF-80A Shooting Star reconnaissance jets and began training in daylight photo-reconnaissance, while the 112th TRS continued training with its RB-26C Invaders in the night reconnaissance role.
+The 160th and 157th Squadrons were equipped with RF-80A Shooting Star reconnaissance jets and began training in daylight photo-reconnaissance, while the 112th continued training with its RB-26C Invaders in the night reconnaissance role.
 The 117th Tactical Reconnaissance Wing was assigned to Ninth Air Force, Tactical Air Command.
 The wing then began what was then believed to be a short transition training period.
 The original plan was to deploy the 117th to France and reinforce the United States Air Forces in Europe at a new base in France, Toul-Rosières Air Base.
 However Toul Air Base was still under construction, and delays in France for several reasons forced the 117th to remain at Lawson AFB for over a year until finally receiving deployment orders in January 1952.